Show All Answers

 The entire trail is 226 miles long.
 This includes the 112-mile Northern Route from Moose Lake in Carlton County to Cass Lake in Cass County and the 114-mile Southern Route from Genola in Morrison County to Superior in Douglas County, Wisconsin.

 Snowmobiles, ATVs and motorcycles as defined by Minnesota State Statutes 84.787 through 84.796 and 84.81 through 84.929.
 Snowmobiles are machines designed for travel on snow or ice and steered by skis or runners.
-Class 1 ATV are machines that have a maximum total width from outside tire rim to outside tire rim of 50 inches.
-Class 2 ATV are machines with outside rim to outside rim width of greater than 50 inches but less than 65 inches.
+Minnesota Statute defines Class I as an ATV that has a total width of 50 inches or less from outside of tire rim to outside of tire rim and Class II ATV's as having a total width greater than 50 inches but not more than 65 inches from outside of tire rim to outside of tire rim .
 Off Highway Motorcycle means a motorized, off-highway vehicle traveling on two wheels and having a seat or saddle designed to be straddled by the operator and handlebars for steering control, including a vehicle that is registered under chapter 168 for highway use if it is also used for off-highway operation on trails or unimproved terrain.

-No. Carlton County will not issue easements for use of the Trail as access to private property.
+No. Carlton County will not issue easements for use of the Trail as access to private property per the Ordinance.

 In Carlton County, ATVs are allowed on the Trail year around.
 In counties where the ATV and snowmobile seasons alternate, the ATV season is April 1st to November 30th.